 Correlations between individual mRNAs and proteins

 It is well known that absolute levels of proteins do not correlate strongly with their corresponding transcripts.
 In addition to a weak absolute correlation between mRNA and protein at a given time point we also expected, due to potentially long protein degradation rates in stationary phase, a weak relative correlation within a single time course between a protein and its transcript.
-To put proteins and RNA within a given sample on comparable scales the protein counts were normalized using the apex method (Lu et al., 2007) for absolute quantification and the mRNA was normalized to the length of each transcript.
-Both protein and mRNA levels were averaged across all three biological replicates.
+To put proteins and RNA within a given sample on comparable scales, we normalized protein counts using the apex method (Lu et al., 2007) for absolute quantification and the mRNA to the length of each transcript.
+Both protein and mRNA levels were then averaged across all three biological replicates.
 Additionally, all proteins and mRNAs were scaled by the average of all proteins and mRNA.

-To relate the relative levels of a protein and its transcript we had to account for the underlying dynamics of the time courses by considering two limiting cases.
-At one extreme we assumed each protein has a degradation rate slower than the time scale of the experiment.
+To relate the relative levels of a protein to its transcript we had to account for the underlying dynamics of the time courses.
+We considered two limiting cases: At one extreme we assumed each protein has a degradation rate slower than the time scale of the experiment.
 At the other extreme we assumed each protein is degraded on a time scale that is fast compared to the time scale of the experiment.
 In the first limiting case proteins integrate their transcript levels over time.
 In the second limiting case (relative) protein levels track with their (relative) transcript level.
 If a protein is not integrally or proportionally related to its transcript it could be due to an intermediate protein degradation rate, saturation effects, or some other post-translational regulation or nonlinearity.